mb16biswas/react-firechat/README.md

 #npm  start

-#yu must add your own  firebase configs
+#you must add your own  firebase configs

+# click here to see the live demo   https://chat-react-new.web.app/